Katsu Curry (カツカレー)

 - Egg – Egg is the glue that holds the panko onto the meat.

 - Panko – Western bread crumbs are usually made from crusts that have been ground into a powder.
-Panko is made from the inside of the bread and is crumbled much more coarsely.
+Panko breadcrumbs are made from the inside of the bread and is crumbled much more coarsely.
 This gives it a crisp, flakey texture.
 You can make it yourself by cutting the crusts off of sandwich bread and pulsing it in a food processor until you have crumbs that are about 1/4-1/8 inch thick.

 How to Make Katsu Curry